-Gourd birdhouses although are most popularly used for Purple Martins, will also attract other species including bluebirds, woodpeckers, wrens, nuthatches, chickadees, finches and swallows.
+Gourd birdhouses, although most popularly used for Purple Martins, will also attract other species including bluebirds, woodpeckers, wrens, nuthatches, chickadees, finches and swallows.

 We have also seen gourd bird house kits that provide you with the gourd, tools and dyes to color (though I say keep it natural) which would be semi-DIY.

 Besides growing gourds yourself from seed, the next cheapest option is to buy dried, but not washed gourds.

 All you need is some steel wool or those green dish scrubbies to get the outside looking smooth, clean and bright by removing the dried mold and dirt.

 Cleaning is not an absolute requirement - it just makes it look nice and pretty.

 Our preference has always been to choose things made from natural materials when possible just because we like the look and, well, it's natural!

-natural!
 But, some may prefer these because they are very easy to clean, very weather resistant and long-lasting.

 Note that hole size of the gourd will need to vary according to the species you wish to attract.

 If you grow your own gourds, know that if you want to use them as bird houses it will take several months to as much as a year to completely dry them out.

 There are lots of different species of gourds, so make sure you plant the correct kind.

 The large birdhouse gourds come from the Lagenaria family and can create vines up to 30 feet long, depending on the species.
 Below are birdhouse gourd seeds for sale.

 They require full sun all summer long and some good warm weather in order to give you nice, big gourds by fall harvest.

 In order to grow your gourd birdhouses to a size of at least 9-10", it will take about 150 to 180 days.

 Some people will tell you that you need to cut your gourds off the vine and bring them inside your house in order to dry them.

 In fact if you do pick them while they are still green and not yet fully matured, they are more susceptible to rot then if you just leave them out on the ground.

 Gourds left on the vine until they are completely dried will harden off better and tend to be of higher quality than those picked early.

 You may be able to salvage it by drying it inside, but know that it is more susceptible to rotting than a gourd that has fully matured.

 Birdhouse gourds from the Lagenaria family are nearly 90% water and will take longer to dry, from 3-12 months, depending how humid your climate is.

 Alternatively, if you don't have a lot of gourds and don't want to leave them outside, you can bring them inside and dry them ideally in 55-65F temperature area, like your garage or basement, as the Virginia Farm Bureau suggests: